 Budget options in North America

 If you’re on a budget and are planning to visit North America, there are some great budget options.
-Although most cities tend to have higher prices, you can still find places to stay that won’t break the bank.
-Try taking public transportation to save on gas costs.
+Although most cities tend to have living options that are frightfully expensive, you can find cheap hotel san francisco, New York, Miami, or wherever you go.
+And considering the growing popularity of Airbnbs, you can find a beautiful place to stay in at budget-friendly prices.
+Next, try taking public transportation to save on gas costs.
 If you rent a car, you can expect to spend anywhere from $30 to $150 per day.
 Many cultural attractions will require some money for entry, but hiking and walking are typically free.

 Seasons in North America